-Section 1.05 Closure of Meetings and Hearings; Confidentiality
+Section 1.05 Closure of Meetings and Hearings; Confidentiality a.

-- a.
 All meetings of the Council except those which are wholly social or ceremonial, all meetings of Screening Panels and Probable Cause Panels under Sections 3.02 and 3.05, all discovery conferences and pre-hearing conferences held under Sections 4.04 and 4.05, and all hearings held pursuant to Section 4.07 shall be closed.
-This requirement may not be waived. - b.
+This requirement may not be waived.

+b.
 All information dealing with complaints and their handling and disposition, including the identity of the alleged violator, the complainant, and witnesses is confidential.
-No person other than the Dean may, without explicit authorization, reveal any information concerning an Honor Council proceeding, except to the extent allowed by this Code. - c.
-Consultations with the Faculty Advisor to the Honor Council, a temporary faculty advisor, or the Student Honor Code Advisor are closed, confidential, not subject to discovery, and cannot be used in any Honor Council proceeding. - d.
-Provided that the name of the complainant is not revealed and cannot be discerned from the facts, paragraph (b) of this section does not prohibit the alleged violator and his or her representative from revealing:
+No person other than the Dean may, without explicit authorization, reveal any information concerning an Honor Council proceeding, except to the extent allowed by this Code.

+c.
+Consultations with the Faculty Advisor to the Honor Council, a temporary faculty advisor, or the Student Honor Code Advisor are closed, confidential, not subject to discovery, and cannot be used in any Honor Council proceeding.

+d.
+Provided that the name of the complainant is not revealed and cannot be discerned from the facts, paragraph (b) of this section does not prohibit the alleged violator and his or her representative from revealing: 1. the alleged violator's name, the fact that a complaint has been brought, and the names of other witness, if doing so is unavoidable when interviewing actual or prospective witnesses, or when seeking advice;

-- 1. the alleged violator's name, the fact that a complaint has been brought, and the names of other witness, if doing so is unavoidable when interviewing actual or prospective witnesses, or when seeking advice: - 2. the alleged violators name and the fact that the Honor Council dismissed the complaint under Sections 3.02(e), (f) or (g), 3.05(d) or (f), or 6.02(a); or - 3. the final disposition of a matter by the Dean. - e.
-The duty to maintain confidentiality is ongoing and does not end with the termination of the proceedings. - f.
-The duty to maintain confidentiality shall neither excuse nor prevent the disclosure to bar examiners of the accused's involvement in Council proceedings.
+2. the alleged violators name and the fact that the Honor Council dismissed the complaint under Sections 3.02(e), (f) or (g), 3.05(d) or (f), or 6.02(a); or e.
+The duty to maintain confidentiality is ongoing and does not end with the termination of the proceedings.